Transactional emails - benefits & examples

 1. Account Verification Email

-These emails act as a double opt-in for your subscribers.
-As soon as they create their account, this email asks them to verify their email address.
-Thus, eliminating the chances of fake or spam addresses.
+These emails act as a double opt-in for subscribers.
+After creating an account, users receive an email asking them to verify their address, reducing fake or spam signups.

 Key Takeaways: